 If students have previously taken graduate coursework equivalent to any of the required courses for each degree (see appropriate table below), they may request a waiver of the course requirement(s).
 A request for the waiver of a required course is made by submitting to the GSO Associate Dean for Academic Affairs a "Request for Waiver of Core Course Requirements."
 This form must include approval of the temporary advisor or major professor, and the course instructor.
 A request to waive more than two required courses must be approved by the SARC.
-Requests must be approved by the GSO Associate Dean for Academic Affairs and submitted, along with the students program of study, to the URI Graduate School for final approval.
+Requests must be approved by the GSO Associate Dean for Academic be approved by the GSO Associate Dean for Academic be approved by the GSO Associate Dean for Academic be approved by the GSO Associate Dean for Academic be approved by the GSO Associate Dean for Academic Affairs and submitted, along with the students program of study, to the URI Graduate School for final approval.